YueyingSun/Mandate-Models-and-the-Inelastic-Market-Hypothesis/README.md

 ## Introduction
 The notebooks in this repository reproduce the results given in Section 6 and Section 7 of paper "Mandate Models and the Inelastic Market Hypothesis".

-The data we use is sourced from ‘Financial Accounts of the United States - Z.1’, published by the Board of Governors of the Federal Reserve System.
+The data we use for empirical analysis is sourced from ‘Financial Accounts of the United States - Z.1’, published by the Board of Governors of the Federal Reserve System.
 We retrieved the data on 24 Nov 2023, from [here](https://www.federalreserve.gov/datadownload/Choose.aspx?rel=z1).
+The data is available at "Download all z1 data as a single XML file".

 ## Package information